Skip to content

 \[ -h\frac{dX_{i}}{dt} = k\{X_{i}, H\} = -\frac{k}{\beta}\frac{\partial H}{\partial w^{i}} + \frac{kX_{i}}{\beta} \frac{\partial H}{\partial U} \]

-In order to reconcile the evolution of the internal energy with the proposed evolution, we recall the following thermodynamic identity:
+To reconcile the evolution of the internal energy with the third proposed equation, we recall the following thermodynamic identity:

 \[ \left(\frac{\partial H}{\partial \beta} \right)_{\mathbf{Y}} = \left(\frac{\partial H}{\partial \beta} \right)_{\mathbf{X}} + \sum_{j} \left(\frac{\partial H}{\partial X_{j}} \right)_{\beta, X_{i \neq j}} \left(\frac{\partial X_{j}}{\partial \beta} \right)_{\mathbf{Y}} \]